eviltrout/blog/source/2013-06-15-ember-vs-angular.html.markdown

 I decided to take some time to seriously investigate AngularJS and see what all the fuss was about.
 I read through as much documentation, blog posts and guides as I could.
 I downloaded AngularJS and made simple applications.
 I reached out to local developers and pestered them with questions about the framework.

-I have a good idea now why AngularJS is gaining momentum: it is is simpler.
+I have a good idea now why AngularJS is gaining momentum: it is simpler.
 There is a lot less to the framework and as a consequence it's easier to learn.
 If I were to rank the amount of tools various client side MVC frameworks give you, Angular seems to exist somewhere near the half way point between [Backbone](http://backbonejs.org/) and Ember.

 ### The pitfalls of simplicity